How to Live a More Natural & Healthy Life [29 Tips]

 26. Use All-Natural Deodorant, Not Antiperspirant

 Your antiperspirant may be doing you more harm than good.
 Sweat is your body’s natural mechanism for cooling you down and ridding your body of excess toxins.
 Eliminating these things is a good thing, so preventing sweat is not great for your health.
+(Source)

 Most antiperspirants work by using aluminum, which is known to block sweat, but this element has been linked to increased rates of Alzheimer’s and can cause other problems.
 Plus, this ingredient is what cause those yellow stains on your clothes.

 If you want to still sweat naturally but prevent the build-up of odors, try a natural deodorant, instead.
-There are many options available today for natural deodorants, or you can make your own using coconut oil, arrowroot powder, and essential oils.

 27. Avoid Heavily-Fragranced Products